interestinall/sinatra-nested-forms-readme-v-000/README.md

 1. Create models for each class of objects
 2. Structure data in a controller action will receive to handle multiple objects
-3. Structure the HTML in .erb files that handles nesting
+3. Structure the HTML in .erb files that handle nesting
 4. Create a view file that displays the objects back to the user
 5. Create two controller actions that serve up the form and processes the data from the form